Phoenix STS Logo

 Facility Walk and Talk

-Guided orientation of your premises identifying fire exits, assembly points, alarm call points, extinguisher locations, fire compartment boundaries, and evacuation routes specific to your facility.
+A guided walk around your premises.
+Staff locate fire exits, assembly points, alarm call points, extinguishers, compartment boundaries, and the evacuation routes for your building.

 3